During my survey of the extant MDFCTA fountains a number of common themes have emerged linking the various structures.

 Click here for a list of fountains that I'm pretty confident are not MDFCTA structures, but have been included for completeness only.

-A number of non MDFCTA fountains have been installed on platforms on railway stations.
+A number of non MDFCTA fountains have been installed on railway station platforms.

 The early MDFCTA fountains were specially designed.
 However, many different standard designs evolved and some example of these designs have survived.
 In increasing order of "design-number" examples of the following fountain designs still survive: design-7, design-8, design-12, design-21, design-22, design-25, design-26, design-28, design-29, design-44, design-45, design-47, design-50, design-51, design-55, design-59, design-60, design-63, design-68, design-74, design-75, design-81, design-82, design-88, design-94, design-103, design-104, design-113, design-114, design-115, design-123, design-124, design-124b, design-124c, design-138, design-140, design-146, design-147, design-156, design-157, design-167.
 Some examples of a special canopy design also still survive.